 Move the mouse while holding down the left-mouse button to change the viewing direction of the camera.
 There are two types of camera rotation.

-1. The default rotation is to keep the camera position fixed but to change where the camera is aimed.
+The default rotation is to keep the camera position fixed but to change where the camera is aimed.
 This is similar to how we rotate our head to look around a scene.

-2. You can hold the Shift key to change how the camera rotates.
-When Shift is pressed, the camera rotates around a point in space.
-This rotation point is by default the center of the world or the selected VM Grid object, but can be changed by selecting any object and choosing Simulation»Camera»Pivot (Ctrl P).
-As a quick shortcut, double-clicking an object in a simulation window will set that object as the Pivot center and fit the object in the window.
+You can hold the Shift key to change how the camera rotates.
+When Shift is pressed, the camera rotates around a fixed point in space.
+By default this pivot point is the center of the world, but you can change it to a specific object vertex by choosing (Ctrl P), or to the center of the currently selected objects by choosing the same menu item while holding Shift (Ctrl Shift P).
+As a quick shortcut, double-clicking an object in a simulation window sets that object as the pivot and fits it in the window.

-If you prefer the second form of camera rotation by default, clear the “Default to Look-Around camera” checkbox in the Simulation»Options dialog Misc tab.
+If you prefer the second form of camera rotation by default, clear the “Default to Look-Around camera” checkbox in the dialog Misc tab.

-You can quickly orient the camera to point at the center of the currently selected object using the Simulation»Camera»Center (Ctrl Shift Space) menu function.
-Select the Simulation»Camera»Fit (Ctrl Space or Ctrl Decimal) menu function to both orient the camera towards the selected object and pan in or out so that the object fits within the simulation window.
+You can quickly orient the camera to point at the center of the currently selected object using the (Ctrl Shift Space) menu function.
+Select the (Ctrl Space or Ctrl Decimal) menu function to both orient the camera towards the selected object and pan in or out so that the object fits within the simulation window.

 The following is a list of camera rotation functions available when in Camera mode.
 Note that camera rotation is not available when a VM View filter is enabled (e.g., Front, Side…).